Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries.typ

       )
     )

+    #nb_admonition(type: "note", [
       While mocking up the designs in CAD we discovered that the drivetrain with the 3:5 gear ratio and the 4" wheels could not be built due to some of its gears not meshing.
-Due to this, it did not get rated.
+This is an excellent example of how our work with CAD is already paying off.
+If we had discovered this issue while building it would have taken much longer to fix.
+    ])

+    #nb_admonition(type: "decision", [
       We settled on a drivetrain with a 4:7 gear ratio, 4" wheels, and blue cartridges, leaving us with a final RPM of 360, and a final speed of 6.7 feet/second.

-    #pagebreak()
+    ])

     #nb_heading([Final Drivetrain Design], level: 1)

     #align(center, [
-      #image("./assets/drivetrain-cad-side.png", width: 80%)
+      #image("./assets/drivetrain/drivetrain-cad-side.png", width: 80%)
-      #image("./assets/drivetrain-cad-top.png", width: 75%)
+      #image("./assets/drivetrain/drivetrain-cad-top.png", width: 75%)
     ])

     #pagebreak()

     #align(center, [
-      #image("./assets/drivetrain-drawing.png") \
+      #image("./assets/drivetrain/drivetrain-drawing.png") \
     ])

   ]